 The major difference between social media and other forms of online communication is that modern messaging sites make it easier for your audience to talk back.

 When you post your information out in public forums, viewers have the ability to comment on your content or share it with their friends.
-Commit Change said you want to empower users to become advocates for your organization’s needs.
+Empower users to become advocates for your organization’s needs.
 Don’t just ask them for donations, inspire them to take up your cause through financial assistance and promotion.

 Prompt replies to comments are a great way to ensure viewer engagements.
 You don’t want your audience to feel like their ideas are ignored.
 Respond to insights, questions and concerns publicly and quickly to show you value input.
 Your social media pages are an opportunity for people to take part in a cause they feel passionate about.